korhore/duino-block-chain-smart-contract/roadmap/roadmap.md

 * name
 * description
 * url
-* role (company, department, component, product, customer, customer group, smart contract)
+* role (company, department, component, product, customer, customer group, smart contract, device)
 * set of assigned items that are assembled to this item, this can be also ownership, if role role is company, customer
 * set of assigned items which this item is part of
 * set of assigned items this item holds.
 Valid for company that sells services like transport.
 Transport can also be a component.
 Because ownership is not changed ith these kind operatoins, we need onother set than obove one.